purnur-schneider/purnur-schneider.github.io/docs/index.md

 In the academy, I have experience as Research Assistant, Teaching Assistant, and Mentor/Grader for the CFA Institute GIRC competition.
 In 2010 I was invited to teach two Masters' courses at Toulouse ESEC Business School - Portfolio Management and Risk Management.
 (Syllaby [here](webdocs/PM Syllabus.pdf) and [here](webdocs/RM Syllabus.pdf)).

-In March 2021, I started to volunteer at the CFA Society Victoria for the Financial Literacy project, an initiative aimed to help certain demographics that are underserved by professional financial advice.